-My experience with giving birth is like many Black women.
+My experience with giving birth is like many Black and Indigenous women.
 I was neglected, ignored, and disbelieved by my medical providers based on my race.
 I had a traumatic postpartum experience with MiniBoo and a traumatic birth experience with Tinkers.

 I made it my mission to make sure that other Black birthing people would not experience the same.
 So, I developed a website to connect young BIPOC mothers to community based resources and organizations, but I was missing direct interactions and I wanted to do more.
 It wasn’t until a great friend of mine stepped forward to support me as my postpartum doula that I discovered that this would be the path for me.
 So begins my journey as a Black birth worker.

 I pulled money out from my 401k to invest in my education and training in birth work, and even received a NAPS and BADT scholarships.
 As you can see from the list of completed trainings listed below (which doesn't include the required reading lists), I took the start to my journey very seriously (and very much continue to).
 It has become my mission to develop a practice which has yet to be developed in the Puget Sound Community.